jholleran/calvingcamerasystems/_posts/2015-04-23-cctv-calving-camera-system.markdown

 categories: cctv
 ---

-<h1>Analog CCTV Camera System<h1>
+<h1>Analog CCTV Camera System</h1>

-<h2>Equipement</h2>
+<h2>Equipment</h2>
 - Analog Camera
 - Video Splitter
 - Coaxial Cable

-A Video Splitter in used to connect up multiple Cameras so they can all be viewed simultaneously on the same channel.
+A Video Splitter is used to connect up multiple Cameras so they can all be viewed simultaneously on the same channel.
 The cameras video will be split up on the same screen.
 The Video Splitter can also be used to switch between each camera, one at a time.
 It can also be set to automatically switch between each camera at a set interval.

 If the distance between the Shed, where the camera will be fitted, and the house, where you want to view the video, is far away and is not possible to run a coaxial cable.
 In this case, you can [transmit the video signal by wireless](#TODO insert link).

 Instead of a Video Splitter a [DVR (Digital Video Recorder)](#insert dvr link) can be used to connect up the cameras.
-DVR are useful if you want to record the video from the camera and back play over the previous days.
+DVRs are useful if you want to record the video from the camera and play back over the previous days.

 <h2>Setup</h2>
-Connect the Cameras to the Video Slitter with a Coaxial Cable.
+Connect the Cameras to the Video Splitter with a Coaxial Cable.
 Plug the Camera and Video Splitter power cables in.
 Connect the Video Splitter to your TV with another Coaxial Cable.
 Tune your TV to find the Video channel.
 When you find the channel the Video from the camera should be displayed.

 <img src="{{site.baseurl}}/img/cctv-camera-system.jpg" alt="cctv camera system with four cameras">